thashaa/thashaa-qa-portfolio/README.md

 ---

 ## 👩🏻‍💻 **About Me**
-✨ *Quality Assurance Engineer with 3 years of experience testing web, mobile, and desktop applications.
+✨ *Hi, I'm Thasha!
+I'm a Quality Assurance with 3 years of experience testing web, mobile, and desktop applications.
 Skilled in manual testing, defect management with a growing focus on automation using Cypress.*

 ---
 ## ✅ **QA Work Samples**